 Vehicle dealers and salvage yards are an important part of the SECAT Program.
 New vehicle dealers are responsible for providing low emission diesel trucks meeting the needs of program participants.
 The salvage yards are responsible for ensuring proper destruction of the old vehicle.
+District reserves the right to specify the approved salvage yard for disposal.
 Because of their importance, the SECAT Program has special guidelines for both designed to preserve the integrity of the program and provide maximum emission reductions.